Caoman Yin

 This is the most common name used today; however, it does not seem to have been used officially as a title until the late 20th century.

 Throughout this period the "Xianweng lyrics have always been related to a version of the melody presented here.
-However, when I began studying in the 1970s the title "Xianweng Cao" seems to have been applied only to a separate melody that uses similar lyrics and is also chant-like, but its music, though somewhat related, is quite different and seems to be of more recent origin.4
+However, when I began studying in the 1970s the only "Xianweng Cao" I knew was a separate melody that uses similar lyrics and is also chant-like, but its music, though related, is also quite different and is apparently of more recent origin.5

 It is particularly the earliest versions of Caoman Yin that had lyrics about Xian Weng attached, and it presumably is for this reason that "Xianweng Cao" came to be used as an alternate title.
 However, never seems to have been used as the primary title of a melody until it was applied to the Xianweng Cao discussed here on a separate page.
 Today versions of both melodies are used simply as beginners' melodies, and it is quite likely that both of them originated for this same purpose.
-The repetition of the same pitches played on open strings then stopped strings (sometimes called xianweng yin5) helps train the ear to correct tuning as well as to play in tune.
+The repetition of the same pitches played on open strings then stopped strings (sometimes called xianweng yin6) helps train the ear to correct tuning as well as to play in tune.

-陳摶:仙翁 Chen Tuan, the "Transcendent Venerable One" Chen Tuan: "Sleeping meditation"
+陳摶:仙翁 Chen Tuan, the "Transcendent Venerable One" Chen Tuan: "Sleeping meditation" 8

 In all cases, "Transcendent Venerable One" refers to the 10th century recluse Chen Tuan: this was one of his nicknames.
 As outlined in this footnote, Chen Tuan is thought of primarily as a Daoist, but he has also been connected to the development of neo-Confucianism.
 Early sources mention his ability to sleep (the image at right comes from one of the manuals of "sleeping meditation" said to have been inspired by this).
 Later this and other of his reputed meditation practices led to him being associated with a number of "internal arts".